William Harvey (priest)

 William Wigan Harvey (17 January 1810 – 7 May 1883) was an English cleric and academic.
 Born at Great Stanmore, he was educated at Eton College and King's College, Cambridge.
 He became a Fellow of King's in 1831, and a Fellow of the Society of Antiquaries of London.
 Later he was rector of Buckland, and then of Ewelme, a controversial appointment that brought criticism on William Gladstone.
 He died at Ewelme.

 Harvey was also a cricketer with amateur status, active in 1831.
-He made his first-class debut in 1831 and appeared in one match, playing for Cambridge University.
+He made his debut in 1831 and appeared in one match, playing for Cambridge University.
 He scored nine runs with a highest score of 5 and took no wickets.